Conservatorship of the Person

-There are courts costs – the court filing fee and the investigation fee.
-The current fee amounts can be found on the Court’s Fee Schedule.
+The court filing fee and the investigation fee amounts can be found on the Court's Fee Schedule.

 What do I have to do after I fill out the forms?

-- The clerk will keep the original forms plus one set of copies and return the remaining set of copies to you.
-Your copies will be file stamped and a hearing date will be scheduled.
+- Your copies will be file stamped and a hearing date will be scheduled.

-- Serve a copy of the filed paperwork upon the proposed conservatee and appropriate parties as required by law.
-Information regarding service can be found here.
+- Serve a copy of the filed paperwork upon the proposed conservatee and appropriate parties as required by law and detailed in the SDSC Form # PR-172.

-- For Limited Conservatorships, a Court Appointed Attorney will contact you prior to the hearing to conduct an interview and prepare a report.
-For all other Conservatorships a Court Investigator will contact you prior to the hearing to conduct an interview and prepare a report.
+- For General Conservatorships, a Court Investigator will contact you prior to the hearing to conduct an interview and prepare a report.